NO SURPRISES ACT

 Our Policy

-At Revelation Counseling Center, we’re committed to transparency.
-If you're uninsured or paying out-of-pocket, we will:
+At Revelation Counseling Center, we are committed to transparency.
+If you are uninsured or paying out-of-pocket, we will: